A - hypothetical and contrarian - view on why the superbug crisis will allow some teams to pull away from competition.

 In spite of the negative fallout , this crisis may have an upside for some teams.
 It may actually strengthen the competitive advantage of some organisations vis-a-vis others.
 These advantages will be sector, industry or geography agnostic.
 They will extend from qualities of teams irrespective of origin, size or industry.
 I'd like to discuss some of these qualities here.

 There was life before COVID-19 and life after it.
 This is a landmark shift in human affairs as we know it.
-The post-COVID world's new normal may be ongoing, unpredictable disruption of face-of-face collaboration.
+The post-COVID world's new normal may be ongoing, unpredictable disruption of face-to-face collaboration.
 This could prompt a major behavior change in how these teams operate.
 They will then decide to switch to remote / digital collaboration as de facto mode.
 The convenience and predictability of remote will outweigh the benefits of co-located teams.
 Being co-located will begin to seem arcane.

 These teams are somehow more prepared to be NOT reliant on co-located-based collaboration.
 These teams are also faster and better when working online and remotely.